 Loyola provides truly integrated clinical care for gastrointestinal conditions and disorders, bringing together specialists in gastrointestinal surgery, radiology, oncology and transplant surgery to provide patients with advanced care in a compassionate environment.
-As part of an academic medical center, Loyola’s expert clinicians perform the latest endoscopic techniques and medical treatments that are not available at most many other medical centers.
+The gastrointestinal & GI surgery specialists at Loyola have also been nationally ranked by U.S. News & World Report in their 2019-20 Best Hospitals list.

 - All of our interventional endoscopists are fellowship-trained having spent additional training specifically in the field of interventional endoscopy.